zeineb111/Linguistic-cues-for-Textual-classification/index.md

      <img src="accuracy_rnn_diplomacy.png" >
 </p>

 We also decided to tested our model on non-betrayal games to see how well it performs at detecting the non intention of betrayal.
 We preprocessed the non-betrayal dataset the same way as we did the the betrayal one and then we evaluated the model on it.
 The model reached an Accuracy of  on this test set.

+**Conclusion**
+We want to perform more exhaustive NLP analysis with a larger dataset, to see if the NLP analysis model proposed by the authors and extended by our work generalizes well to other analogous cases.

-Now that we are done with the Diplomacy game dataset we will move to our new dataset to explore the effect of the linguistic cues oin detecting True and Fake news.
+Thus we will now move to our new dataset to explore the effect of the linguistic cues on detecting True and Fake news.

 # True and Fake news:
 In this second part of our project we will deal with the True and Fake news dataset, we present to you here the diffrent steps that we performed.
 ## Preprocessing
 The news datasets requires some preprecessing  before  the analysis.
-In  fact,  the  news  contain  a  lot  of  links,  tags  ...that are useless for the linguistic cues analysis thus we delete them.
+In  fact,  the  news  contain  a  lot  of  links,  tags ... that are useless for the linguistic cues analysis thus we delete them.
 We  also  map  all  the  news  to  lower  case  letters  to avoid miss-leading the models.
 We also perform some specific modifications  to  remove  empty  strings,  multiple  spaces...  to ensure  that  we  have  proper  entries  both  for  the  analysis  and the models.

-The True news have company's name(Reuters) and locaion of news in the beginning, we remove those to avoid havng bias.

 ## Extracting features
 ### Sentiments
 ***coreNLP***

-The goal was to reproduce the same sentiment analysis as the ones in the paper.
+The goal was to reproduce the same sentiment analysis as the ones done in the paper.
 The authors relied on the Stanford sentiment analyser for this task.
 In the first part of this task we implemented methods to compute the sentiments using the Stanford coreNLP, however these computations appeared to be very time consuming ( it will take more than 2 days for the Fake news dataset only), and since we have very limited time and also limited hardware resources, we decided to limit these calculations to a subset of the datasets to see their behaviour on average.
 The coreNLP sentiment analyser computes the sentiment based on how words compose the meaning of longer phrases and not on words independently.
 We computed the sentiments of each sentence using it and then took the average of the sentences sentiments to get the sentiments of a given news.
 This was performed on 3000 Real and Fake news respectively.
-Since the news are independent, (we estimate that 3000 is quite representative of the entire dataset).
+Since the news are independent, (we estimate that 3000 is quite representative sample of the entire dataset).
-We show here average number of Sentiments with coreNLP for 3000 Fake and Real news resepectively
+We show here average number of Sentiments with coreNLP for 3000 Fake and Real news resepectively:

 <p align="center">
      <img src="coreNLP.png" >